macbrayne/spawn-protection-tweaks/README.md

 The permission nodes are formatted in the form ``spawnprotectiontweaks.<subcommand>.<operation>`` I.e. ``spawnprotectiontweaks.dimensions.list``

+There is an override permission allowing players to bypass spawn protection:
+``spawnprotectiontweaks.override``.

 ## [Releases](https://github.com/macbrayne/spawn-protection-tweaks/releases)

 The mod is licensed under the [MIT License](LICENSE)